CubeBag/FlashcardGenerator/README.md

 Oct 14 2024 edits: optionally generate some Anki lists for common words that use these kanji.
 Pretty cool and swag

+Mar 5 2025 edits: Trying to put some common words on the back side of each card however much fits

 ### Usage

 Step 1.
 Buy an obscene amount of 3x5 index cards